mrcljx/rubocop-for-rubymine/README.md

 - Click "Install plugins from disk..."
 - Select the ZIP
 - Restart the IDE
+- Wait a few seconds for the IDE to load and give Rubocop some time to inspect the current file.
+- Hover your mouse over highlighted issues to see the warning/error message.

 ## Screenshot

 ![screenshot](https://cloud.githubusercontent.com/assets/56807/5009481/9bbee3b4-6a67-11e4-8bf9-2a32c3bc3d5e.png)

+## Troubleshooting

+- Make sure that you added a `rubocop.yml` to the root of your project.
+- You have to *save* a file to trigger re-validation of your file.
+- If you use `bundler` you have to include `rubocop` in your `Gemfile`.

 ## State of Development